 All year round fashion lovers from all over the world come together in different countries to celebrate the ever-evolving world of fashion.
-We applaud, critique, commend, and swipe our credit cards, just to get our hands on the latest fashion accessory from favorite designers.
+We applaud, critique, commend, and swipe our credit cards, just to get our hands on the latest fashion accessory from our favorite designers.
 But how often do we literally ask the question ‘Who really made my clothes?’ and this is not asking about the brand names but the actual workforce.

 According to a study, roughly 75 million people are cloth-makers all over the World.
-With China, Myanmar, India, Cambodia, Bangladesh topping the list of cloth-manufacturing countries in the World.
+With China, Myanmar, India, Cambodia, and Bangladesh topping the list of cloth-manufacturing countries in the World.
 Majority of these cloth-makers live in abject poverty, with barely enough to get them through every passing week.
 This is quite ironic considering the luxurious lifestyle of the fashion world.
 One naturally would think that those who work tirelessly to bring the ideas of designers to life, get a reasonable chunk in remuneration.

 Fashion revolution is a global movement seeking greater transparency, sustainability and ethics in the fashion industry.
 Their major aim is to spark a revolution that changes the general production pattern of clothes in the fashion industry.